Psylo1226/Hudema-form/README.md

 - [Llama 3](https://ai.meta.com/llama/) for providing the base model.
 - Members of our academic research group for their valuable feedback and support.

+# How to run the file

+The `Training_LLAMA.ipynb` file was created to train the model on the basis of the LLAMA model.

+The `Run_model.ipynb` file was created to use model.
+We need to complete the last cell by specifying which course topics we are interested in.

+In both cases, we just need to add the google colab defined key with hugging_face.